NurioHin/mpv-bookmarker/README.md

 # Bookmarker for mpv

-A bookmarker menu to manage all your bookmarks in MPV, based on [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script) but with a menu
+A bookmarker menu to manage all your bookmarks in MPV.
+This script is based on [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script) and has been rewritten to include a bookmarker menu.
+All of the code has been written from scratch, aside from the general file/JSON management utilities.

-**Warning:** The bookmarks created with this script are not compatible with those created with [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script)
+**Warning:** The bookmarks created with this script are not compatible with those created with [mpv-bookmarker](https://github.com/nimatrueway/mpv-bookmark-lua-script).

 ## Installation

-Copy `bookmarker-menu.lua` to the scripts folder for mpv then add the following lines to `input.conf`
+Copy `bookmarker-menu.lua` to the scripts folder for mpv then add the following lines to `input.conf`:

 ```
 B script_message bookmarker-menu